mazyMax/hmdecide/README.md

 $ rake spec
 ```

-Now the installation is done, then run: <br />
-`$ rails server -b 0.0.0.0` <br />

-Then you need to stop the server, restart it, click the BOX URL, And you will see the website's home page saying: "Help me Decide!
+Start your local server, and you will see the website's home page saying: "Help me Decide!
 Vote Anytime, Anywhere" <br />
 Now you may see some posts on the home page, you have to sign up for our website before creating a new vote.
 After logging in, you could create a new vote, navigate to profile and update your account or log out. <br />
 To see cucumber test results, run: <br />
 `$ rake cucumber` <br />
 To see spec test coverage results, run: <br />
 `$ rake spec` <br />

-Our cucumber and spec testing results are as in the attached files.
+The screenshots of our cucumber and spec testing results are in our GitHub.

 ### 3. User stories and RSpec